Andrew Lac, Ph.D.

 Dr. Lac’s research focuses on the psychology of substance use and addictive behaviors.
-His topics of interest include alcohol, marijuana, other substances (virtually anything that could be ingested or inhaled), sexual activity, pornography, internet compulsions, and other quirky, compulsive, and addictive behaviors.
-These topics examined from various perspectives, including attitudes and beliefs, motivations and expectations, feelings and emotions, risk factors, protective factors, prevention, brief interventions, peer norms, family practices and history, attachment and dyadic relationships (e.g., best friends, parent-child, siblings, twins), behavioral genetics, and the role of social media.
+His topics of interest include alcohol, marijuana, other substances (almost anything that could be ingested or inhaled), sexual activity, pornography, internet compulsions, and other addictive behaviors.
+These topics are examined from various perspectives, including attitudes and beliefs, motivations and expectations, feelings and emotions, risk factors, protective factors, prevention, brief interventions, peer norms, family practices and history, attachment and dyadic relationships (e.g., best friends, parent-child, siblings, twins), racial disparities, behavioral genetics, and the role of social media.
 Furthermore, he publishes on scale development and validation applied to these domains.

 Areas of Interest

-Substance Use, Addictive Behaviors, Close Relationships, Psychometrics, Scale Development and Validation
+Substance Use, Addictive Behaviors, Close Relationships, Health Psychology, Psychometrics, Scale Development and Validation

-PSY 5810 - Research Statistics and Methodology I
+- PSY 5810 - Research Statistics and Methods I

-PSY 5820 - Research Statistics and Methodology II
+- PSY 5820 - Research Statistics and Methods II